 “I’ve heard a lot of good things about him.
 I’d like to meet him.”

-“You can meet me when he picks me up on Monday.
+“You can meet him when he picks me up tomorrow.
 He invited me to go to Ouidah.”

 “He invited you to go to Ouidah?”